jsx-eslint/eslint-plugin-react/docs/rules/jsx-key.md

 Warn if an element that likely requires a `key` prop--namely, one present in an array literal or an arrow function expression.

+Also validates `key` uniqueness in array literals and JSX sibling elements.

 ## Rule Details

 The following patterns are considered warnings: